 1. Comfort Animals Permitted in University Residence Halls.

-Comfort animals will be permitted in university residence halls when the comfort animal is approved by the Office of Disability Accommodation and is necessary for the resident with a documented disability to have equal access to housing.
+Comfort animals will be permitted in university residence halls when the comfort animal is approved by the Office of Disability Access and is necessary for the resident with a documented disability to have equal access to housing.

 - Approved comfort animals must be contained within the campus housing unit of the owner/handler, except when transported outside the residential area in an animal carrier or controlled on a leash or harness.
 Comfort animals are not permitted in any other university facilities.